-To make assistance available for TarrantCounty residents (low income, handicapped, senior citizens, etc.) who need help to keep their animals.
-This will be a funded program that will cover services for pets (dogs and cats) to be spayed/neutered, vaccinated, micro chipped and registered.
+To provide financial spay/neuter and other vetting assistance for low income residents that need help to keep their animals in the home.
+This is a funded program (raised thru donations and grants) that covers services for pets (dogs and cats) to be spayed/neutered, vaccinated, micro chipped and registered.
 This will also include post surgery pain meds.

-The schedules for surgeries performed and how many animals can be seen each week will be determined by the partnering clinics.
-CLASP will work with citizens on transportation to and from clinics when the need arises.
+Available appointment dates / times for said vetting must be coordinated between the client and the partnering vet clinic.
+The schedules for surgeries performed and how many animals can be seen each week will be determined by the clinics.
+CLASP may work with citizens on transportation to and from clinics when the need arises.

-Each application will have an attached list of updated clinics that have agreed to partner with CLASP for low cost vetting provided through the Passion4Paws program.
-Once an applicant is approved, it is their responsibility to contact one of these clinics to set an appointment and to notify CLASP of the appointment day and time.
+Once the applicant has been approved a vetting voucher will be provided with a list of clinics that have agreed to partner with CLASP for low cost vetting provided through the Passion4Paws program.
+As previously indicated, once an applicant is approved it is their responsibility to contact one of the partnering clinics to set an appointment.

-Once the fee schedule between CLASP and our approved vets has been set for covered vetting, CLASP will acquire funding from donors and/or grants to pay for all expenses needed for this project.
-These costs will include all clinic charges as stated earlier in this document.
+The fee schedule between CLASP and the partnership clinics has been set for covered vetting.
+CLASP will continue to acquire funding from donors and/or grants to pay for all expenses needed for this project.
+These costs will include all prearranged clinic charges as stated earlier in this document..

-CLASP believes that by assisting limited-income owners with spay/neuter surgeries, vaccinations, micro chipping and registration of their pets, the rate of euthanasia in the shelters will drop drastically due to the reduction in unwanted pet births and fees incurred when animals are picked up and held in city shelters.
-CLASP also believes that with fewer unwanted litters there will be less owner-surrender animals, and with the service of micro chipping provided for pets, more animals can be returned home instead of dying in the shelter.
+CLASP believes that by assisting limited-income owners with spay/neuter surgeries, vaccinations, and micro chipping of their pets, the rate of euthanasia in the shelters will drop drastically due to the reduction in unwanted pet births and fees incurred when animals are picked up and held in city shelters.
+CLASP also believes that with vetting assistance and fewer unwanted litters there will be less owner-surrender animals.
+Additionally, with the service of micro chipping provided for pets, more animals will be returned home.